Can the IRS Really Send Me to Jail for Unpaid Taxes?

 For other, less serious tax-related problems, such as not paying, always know that the IRS must go through a variety of steps before they take legal action.
 They must send out a letter first informing you of your issue and give you the time to either fix the problem or challenge the notice, which will always come in written form through standard mail, never as a phone call or e-mail.

 If you are unable to pay your taxes, or feel you are in deeper trouble with the IRS, contact a tax professional to help get you out of it.
 Levy Tax & Associates are well-versed in all varieties of tax concerns and are here to help you.
-Contact us at 1-800-TAX-LEVY or visit our website to learn more.
+Contact us at 1-800-TAX-LEVY or via our online form.